jamesrcutmore/Quiz-game1/README.md

 - once the game is finished it will shows the final score.

+- You are then giving the oppertunity to save your score to the leaderboard.

 - A play again button will then be presented.

 ### **Features Left to Implement**
  A background image faded into background.
  More thoght into the colour scheme.
 ---

 # **Languages Used**
 - Javascript